jmimo/netty-icap/README.md

 ### Future releases

+In order to stay in sync with the ongoing efforts with Netty and it's Netty 4 refactoring efforts we plan to adapt our project as a version 2.0 stream to the new Netty 4 stream.

 We have implemented basic semantic handlers that will aggregate and separate messages and bodies for the user.
 We further plan to build a handler that encapsulates preview handling form a client perspective.